Support road.cc

 “Everyone had this feeling that it was a massive moment for women’s cycling.
 We waited a long time to have the race back, and just the support and the excitement of the racing every day, there was so much to fight for.
 And I felt very lucky to compete in the first edition of this new format.”

-Despite the efforts of other race organisers, such as Flanders Classics – who this year began to offer equal prize money across its stable of one-day races – that chasm remains painfully intact for this year’s Tours de France.
+Despite the efforts of other race organisers, such as Flanders Classics – who last year began to offer equal prize money across its stable of one-day races – that chasm remains painfully intact for this year’s Tours de France.

 Another measure of the gulf between how ASO views its male and female events lies most glaringly in the lack of line-to-line television coverage for the Tour Femmes.
 While the Tour Hommes has been graced with ‘every kilometre counts’ coverage for well over a decade now, the Tour Femmes more closely resembles the mid-2000s approach to watching a bike race on TV.

-Last year, arguably the defining moment of the entire race came when Van Vleuten blew the field to shreds on the Petit Ballon, the first of stage seven’s three mammoth climbs – it’s just a shame no-one was able to see it, as the television cameras had yet to start rolling.
+In 2022, arguably the defining moment of the entire race came when Van Vleuten blew the field to shreds on the Petit Ballon, the first of stage seven’s three mammoth climbs – it’s just a shame no-one was able to see it, as the television cameras had yet to start rolling.

 Pfeiffer Georgi wins 2023 British national road race championships (Alex Whitehead/SWpix.com)